bryceklund/fojaccia/README.md

 This interpreter is the Java implementation of the Focaccia programming language (Fojaccia), by way of Robert Nystrom's Crafting Interpreters.
 This was created solely as an educational exercise.
-It is written in Java, parses with an AST, and has a relatively limited feature set.
+It is written in Java, uses an AST-based recursive descent parser, and has a relatively limited feature set.
 It's a silly language and it has a silly name.

 ### Installation
 - Ensure you have Java 21 installed